Residential Programs

 Karma Yoga

-We approach all our activities as Karma Yoga—selfless service or an action that brings benefit to someone and harm to no one.
-During our service we relate with respect, understanding, and compassion, striving to be unattached to the results of our actions.
-We are mastering perfection in action by cultivating an easeful, peaceful, and useful attitude.
+We approach all our activities as Karma Yoga—selfless service or action that brings at least some benefit to someone and no harm to anyone.
+During our service, we behave with respect, understanding, and compassion, striving to be unattached to the results of our actions.
+We strive to master perfection in action by cultivating an easeful, peaceful, and useful attitude.

 “The dedicated ever enjoy Supreme Peace.
 Therefore, live only to serve.” – Sri Gurudev